mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Libraries With No Type Definitions

-To get type checking for a library that doesn’t provide its own type definitions and has none in DefinitelyTyped, there are three options.
+To get type checking for a library that doesn’t provide its own type definitions and has none in DefinitelyTyped, you can write the type definitions yourself.

+When finished there are three options.

 1. Contribute type definitions to the library.
 2. Contribute type definitions to DefinitelyTyped.
-3. Define type definitions in your own project, perhaps in the file `src/types.ts` and import them where needed.
+3. Keep the type definitions in your own project, perhaps in the file `src/types.ts`, and import them where needed.

 ## Type Declaration Files

 The TypeScript compiler and editors like VS Code use type declaration files for type checking.

-They can be generated from TypeScript source files using the command `tsc -d name.ts`.
+These can be generated from TypeScript source files using the command `tsc -d name.ts`.

 They can also be create manually.